yjjang/mongkie/docs/tutorial.rst

 * To map the alteration freq. of genes to the sizes of corresponding nodes,

-  1. Select the **Visual Mapping** window in the top-left of the main application.
+  1. Select the **Visual Mapping** window at the top-left of the main application.
   2. Select the **Nodes** tab button.
   3. Select the **Node size** icon.
-  4. Choose the ``Freq`` data attribute in the drop-down list.
+  4. Choose the ``Freq`` data attribute to map in the drop-down list.
   5. Click the **Spline...** button to open the **Spline Editor**.
   6. Choose a pre-defined scale function.
   7. Adjust the transform scale to make more frequently altered genes be magnified.